 Now, you can simply print out the printable and invite your child to assemble the alphabet train in the traditional way, lining up the cards in alphabetical order, making a long train and calling it good.

-Here’s how I like to play Alphabet Train with my sons.
+Here’s how I like to play the Alphabet Train Letter activity with my sons.

 - Lay out the engine card where the alphabet train should begin.

 - Invite your preschooler to pick a letter manipulatives.
 Find both the upper and the lower case of the same letter.
 Identify the letters.